Fresh Energy Is Still Intentionally Misleading Minnesotans on Energy Issues: Part Six – How Decoupling Will Make Things Worse For Ratepayers

 Each of these claims is demonstrably false.

-The article below is the fifth in a series of articles that will thoroughly explain how Fresh Energy continues to mislead Minnesotan’s on the cost of electricity in our state.
+The article below is the sixth in a series of articles that will thoroughly explain how Fresh Energy continues to mislead Minnesotan’s on the cost of electricity in our state.

 How Decoupling Will Make Things Worse For Ratepayers

-If you use less electricity, you should pay less on electric bills.
+If you use less electricity, you should pay less on your electric bill.
 Right?